Wuj94/PenalProc/Notes/NotesOfTheOneWhoCouldNotUnderstand.md

 	2.2 Italian language
 3. The deceiving London-Rome agreement
 	3.1 ...
-4. The Italian language (which mostly derives from Bari since its Greek root) has been shared with the Russian populationusing television.
+4. The Italian language (which mostly derives from Bari since its Greek root) has been shared with the Russian population, by means of television programme.
 5. The Trani's (Bari) fantry won the WWII along with US and UK.
 In Gioia del Colle, they were all from Bari when they helped the RAF/USAF going through.
 They were *not* f- Austrians or Albanians who are trying to take control.
 They were on the opposite side.

 ### Economy